Shelsin/xin.github.io/_pages/services.md

 ---

 #### Academic Services
-- Reviewer: CVPR 2022, IJCAI 2022, CVPR 2023, MICCAI
+- Reviewer: CVPR 2022, IJCAI 2022, MICCAI 2022, ICCV 2022, CVPR 2023, ICCV 2023, CVPR 2024

 ---

 #### Award
-- 10/2022: Huawei Scholarship for Postgraduate Students of Dalian university of technology
+- 10/2022: Excellent Scholarship for Postgraduate Students of Dalian university of technology
 - 10/2022: First-class Scholarship for Postgraduate Students of Dalian university of technology
 - 10/2022: Outstanding Postgraduate Students of Dalian university of technology
 - 06/2021: Second-class Scholarship for Postgraduate Students of Dalian university of technology